GNOME-physics/gdas/sphinx/backup.rst

   print 'Display the frequency separation between bins' print fd_psd.delta_f

-$\Delta f` corresponds to the inverse of a segment's length which is the smallest frequency (i.e. highest period) of detectable signals in each segment.
+:math:`\Delta f` corresponds to the inverse of a segment's length which is the smallest frequency (i.e. highest period) of detectable signals in each segment.
 The frequency range spans from 0 to the Nyquist frequency, i.e. half de the sampling rate.

 Checking filtering settings
 ---------------------------